Aeroluna/LunaCoopMod/README.md

 The actor xml for Stetmann's units are such a disaster, things were just copy and pasted everywhere randomly.
 The Mecha Ultralisk model didn't even have the correct animations loaded for the burrow charge; I'm not sure this ability ever had a working burrow charge animation.

-- Buffed Mecha Ultralisk's Electrostatic Surprise! to additionally affect air units.
 - Increased visual scale of Mecha Ultralisk's Electrostatic Surprise! by 33%.
 - Changed Electrostatic Surprise! stun visual to auto scale with target model.
 - Fixed an issue where the Electrostatic Surprise! stun visual would play synchronously across all stunned targets.

 The visual explosion was weirdly small.

+- Buffed Mecha Ultralisk's Electrostatic Surprise! to additionally affect air units.
+- Buffed Mecha Ultralisk's Electrostatic Surprise! to additionally affect structures.

+It's a big lightning explosion, why not hit air and structures?

 - Changed Recycle Zergling button to show remnants collected instead of charges available.
 - Changed Recycle Hydralisk button to show remnants collected instead of charges available.